technofocus-pte/iammsentraprv/Lab 1 – Setting up your Microsoft Entra tenant/Lab 1 – Setting up your Microsoft Entra tenant.md

      ![A screenshot of a computer Description automatically generated](./media/image2.png)

-6. Paste the promo code given on the **Resources** page of your lab environment in the **Enter Promo code box,** enter the captcha and select **Submit** button.
+6. Paste the promo code given on the **Home/Resources** page of your lab environment in the **Enter Promo code box,** enter the captcha and select **Submit** button.